+Worship Groups

-Worship Groups: The Altar Guild work closely with the clergy to set up the altar, hanging candles and decorating to enhance the worship services.
+The Altar Guild work closely with the clergy to set up the altar, hanging candles and decorating to enhance the worship services.
+The choir, audio visual team, readers, chalice bearers, prayers of the people team, greeters, presenters, sides people and altar guild actively participate in the weekly and high holiday services to enhance and enliven the liturgy to meet a diverse comor wine making and occasionally for set up and take down of parish eventscandles and decorating to enhance the worship services.
 The choir, audio visual team, readers, chalice bearers, prayers of the people team, greeters, presenters, sides people and altar guild actively participate in the weekly and high holiday services to enhance and enliven the liturgy to meet a diverse community.
 Our Parish Council actively participate in leadership roles in fundraising, ministry leadership and visioning.

-Other Groups: The Building & Maintenance (Tim's Team) meet weekly to keep our building and grounds looking great, functioning and well maintained.
-Garden's group maintain the flower beds on our property to make Resurrection look inviting for the community to come in and enjoy our many programs.
-Tri-annual Deep Clean Parish Team join together on one Saturday in May, Sept., and Jan. to pull on the rubber gloves and clean inside and outside of our building to be ready to serve and invite the greater community.
-The Men's Group (currently on hiatus) meets periodically for bible study, breakfast, scotch tasting, beer/or wine making and occasionally helping organizations with small building maintenance projects (i.e. HARRRP washroom).
+COMMUNITY LIFE

+Hospitality is an openness to what guests and strangers bring to us and it is about creating space for a person to feel loved, seen and heard.

-Community Life: Hospitality is our name and we have many groups that keep us fed and happy.
-The Coffee Hour Hospitality Group ensure we have coffee and goodies to share during after service fellowship time.
-A time to catch up on what is happening and meet new people.
-The Community Life Group, our famous kitchen gang, meat pie makers and catering group lead our many fundraising and social events (Pancake Tuesday, Breakfast with Santa, Christmas Carol Service, Easter Vigil wine and cheese, high tea fashion show, goodies to follow special concerts/speaker events, Christmas Market bake sale, and sales of prepared foods (Meat Pie, French Canadian Tourtieres, Quiche and Shepherd's Pies).
-The team also does an amazing job catering funerals and memorials.
-Catering and serving the greater community during families most difficult times.
+Hospitality is our name and we have many groups that keep us fed, happy and cared for.
+The Coffee Hour Hospitality Group ensure we have coffee and goodies, to share a time of fellowship.
+A time where we can catch up on what is happening and meet new people.

+The Community Life Group: our famous kitchen gang, meat pie makers and catering group, lead our many fundraising and social events (Pancake Tuesday, Breakfast with Santa, Christmas Carol Service, Easter Vigil wine and cheese, high tea fashion show, refreshments following special concerts/speaker events, Christmas Market bake sale, and sales of prepared foods (Meat Pie, French Canadian Tourtieres, perogies).
+The team also does an amazing job catering funerals and memorials, serving the greater community during a family's most difficult time.

 The Black History Month team plans and delivers annually a month-long educational program with speakers, films, choirs, food and discussion.
-The Dream Team, is a dedicated group that brainstorm and lead fundraiser events (Silent auctions, guest bands and/or choir, Black History events, High Tea Fashion Show, Barrel of Beer raffle, Cocktails & Canvas, our choir, and a Cooler of Wine).
-Finally, our Volunteer Appreciation night put on by clergy and staff to show their appreciation for everyone's many hours of service in God's Loving Ministries everyone contributes at Resurrection.
+Finally, our Volunteer Appreciation night has been put on by clergy and staff to show their appreciation for everyone's many hours of service in God's Loving Ministries that contributes to life at Resurrection.

-Greater Community Groups: As part of our family we are home to many groups and services (everyday our doors are open to the community):
+We also held our annual BBQ last summer, with great results!
+Greater Community Groups are an integal part of our family, where we are home to many groups and services (everyday our doors are open to the community